Sous Vide Whole Chicken (Not Poached)

 The Meat around the Leg Bones of My Cooked Chicken Is Still Pink-ish.
 Is It Safe to Eat?

-If the cooked chicken doesn’t have the appearance that we expect—all white inside and out—that doesn’t mean it’s unsafe to consume.
+If cooked chicken doesn’t have the appearance that we expect—all white inside and out—that doesn’t mean it’s unsafe to consume.
 Once again, provided it has been pasteurized fully, it is perfectly safe to eat.

 What If I Don’t Have a Sous Vide?

 Don’t have a sous vide machine or not ready to invest in one yet?
 Don’t worry.
-This dry rub I used for this sous vide whole chicken recipe is actually the exact same recipe as my Crockpot Whole Chicken.
-So you can follow step 1 to step 3 and use totally different cooking methods to cook the chicken.
+This dry rub I used for this sous vide whole chicken recipe is the same recipe as my Crockpot Whole Chicken.
+So you can follow step 1 to step 3 and use different cooking methods to cook the chicken.

 - Slow cooker method: Cook the chicken on low for 6-8 hours.
 Feel free to add whatever vegetables into your slow cooker.

-- Oven method: Roast the chicken at 350°F for 1.5-2 hours or until the internal temperature reaches 165°F.
+- Oven method: Roast the chicken at 350°F (177°C) for 1.5-2 hours or until the internal temperature reaches 165°F.

-- Grill method: Grilled the chicken at 350°F-400°F for 80 minutes (rotate once halfway through) or until the internal temperature reaches 165°F.
+- Grill method: Grilled the chicken at 350°F-400°F (177°C – 204°C) for 80 minutes (rotate once halfway through) or until the internal temperature reaches 165°F.

 Note: For the oven and grill method, you’ll want to melt some butter and brush all over the chicken before cooking.
 This step will result in golden brown and crispy skin.